 Your HVAC system is an important utility.
 We rely on our heating cooling to keep our homes comfortable all year-round.
 It can also be a big part of your monthly energy bills.
 Taking time to find out more about your HVAC system offers a lot of benefits.
 You can boost its efficiency and choose the right replacement equipment.
 We’ll share the key facts about the most popular HVAC systems.
-After, we’ll talk about how to find the best HVAC system in Kutztown.
+After, we’ll talk about how to find the best HVAC system in Kutztown and Breinigsville.

 What Is HVAC?

 HVAC stands for Heating, Ventilation and Air Conditioning.
 This utility system keeps indoor temperatures comfortable.
 It also takes care of air quality through filtration and humidity control equipment.
 As a group, these systems work together to keep our homes cool in the summer and warm in the winter.
 Your standard HVAC system will have three primary components: heating, cooling and ventilation.
 Some places won’t always have both heating and cooling, like temperate climates or in older homes.

 Most HVAC systems function by circulating air in and out of your home.
 Depending on the type of system, heat can be added or extracted to adjust the indoor temperature.
 Air ducts can carry the air to every room of the house, but they’re not always necessary.
 Lots of HVAC accessories like air filtration equipment are fitted within the ductwork for maximum efficiency.

 HVAC technology has come a long way in terms of overall design and efficiency.
 Homeowners have considerably more options than ever when choosing an HVAC system.
 There are multiple different types, with one or more being the best combination for your comfort needs.
 These range from popular air conditioners and furnaces to alternatives such as the heat pump.